yannham/kobeau-reader/README.md

 ## Usage

-The main pacakge of this flake downloads the install script and a archive[^version] of the one-click install package for KOReader on Kobo and put them in the same directory.
+The main pacakge of this flake downloads the install script and a archive of the one-click install package for KOReader on Kobo and put them in the same directory.
 Using `nix run` will start the script.

 ```console
 $ nix run github:yannham/kobeau-reader